jbudynek/teaching-01-imbalance/README.md

 Tips:
 - You will need custom stratification strategies.
-- Unit number is useless.
+- Unit number is useless  (except for stratification).
 - You can create features that exploit time.

 ## Conclusion and perspectives